Linuxfabrik/lfops/extensions/molecule/playbooks/README.md

 `container-create.yml`

 * Starts one Podman container per host.
-Fails early and prints the container log when a container does not come up (via `tasks/container-create-fail.yml`).
+Fails early and prints the container log when a container does not come up.

 `container-prepare.yml`